jbeck018/howlerops/docs/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the implementation of multi-database query support and AI/RAG integration features for HowlerOps SQL Studio, following the architectural patterns outlined in the planning documents.
+This document summarizes the implementation of multi-database query support and AI/RAG integration features for HowlerOps Howlerops, following the architectural patterns outlined in the planning documents.

 ## Part 1: Multi-Database Query Support